beeffeter456/FlansMod-Neo-1.12.2/README.md

 Please don't redistribute any code without permission.

-## Methodology

-Using WinMerge, the sources of Flan's Mod Ultimate Stability Edition and Flan's Mod 4.10.0 (1.7.10) are compared for differences.

-Then the same changes are translated to 1.12.2 (when possible) and implemented on top of Flan's Mod 1.12.2 source code
+## How to use 1.7.10 content packs

+To use a content pack designed for Flan's Mod 1.7.10 or Flan's Mod Ultimate 1.7.10 like Warfare 44, decompress the JAR/ZIP file of the pack in the "Flan" folder

 ## Progress: